Ovid/git-workflow/README.md

 ## Merging into `master`

-For many companies, a typical git history graph looks like a plate of spaghetti someone's thrown at a wall.
+For many companies, a typical git history graph looks like a plate of spaghetti someone's just unswallowed onto your monitor.
 This makes it very hard to dig through your git history, to follow changes, or use tools like `git-bisect`.
 For us, we simply run:

     git merge-with-master